Were they really as “Stong As Steel” or were Five Star bound to “Rock The World”? And where are they now…?

 My love for Five Star remains as “Strong As Steel”.

-Stay in touch with Five Star through their official FACEBOOK page
+Remind yourself of the awesome music and also stay in touch with Five Star through their official FACEBOOK page